-The TLX160 will use up to three IP addresses.
-The Primary Controller Card will use address X and address X+100.
-The Back-up Controller Card will use address X+1 and it will take over address X in the event of a failure in the primary Controller Card.
-These addresses are set by an internal DIP switch (see TLX160 DIP Switch Settings, pg.
-14).
+The TLX320 uses up to three IP addresses.
+The primary Controller Card uses address X and address X+100.
+The Back-up Controller Card uses address X+1 and will take over address X in the event of a failure in the primary Controller Card.
+These addresses are set by an external DIP switch.
+(See: TLX320 DIP Switch Settings, Pg.
+12.)
 The primary's IP address can be set from 15 to 45.
-The default subnet used by the switch is 192.168.13.xxx.
-Users may switch to their own subnet by reconfiguring the switch's network startup.
+The default subnet used by the TLX320 is 192.168.13.xxx.
+The user may use their own subnet by reconfiguring the switch's network startup.